As an affiliate, we earn from qualifying purchases made on our website.

 How Did The GPS Perform?

 I wanted to take this watch and compare it to more expensive ones to see how it stacked up.
 After testing it out we were pretty surprised with how similar they were.
-Yeah, the S10 isn’t quite as advanced as the Garmin S20 or Garmin S40, but in terms of accuracy, it does its job well.
+Yeah, the S10 isn’t quite as advanced as the Shot Scope V3 or Garmin S42, but in terms of accuracy, it does its job well.

 It was nice knowing how far each of your shots went which was one of the big reasons I wanted a device like this.
 It didn’t factor in elevation or anything like that, but it was a lot better than having nothing.